 Natto consumption is generally safe for most people.

-Nevertheless, natto contains vitamin K1, which has blood-thinning properties.
+Nevertheless, natto contains vitamin K1, which plays a role in blood-clotting.
 For this reason, individuals already taking blood-thinning medication should seek advice from their doctor before adding natto to their diets.

 This means it may interfere with the normal functioning of the thyroid gland, especially in individuals with an already poorly functioning thyroid.